-The Authority has a \$3,000,000 bank line of credit that was unsecured, payable on demand, and bore interest at LIBOR plus 2.50%.
+The Authority has a \$3,000,000 bank line of credit that was unsecured, payable on demand, and bore interest at LIBOR plus 2.50% at June 30, 2023.
+Subsequent to June 30, SOFR, the Secured Overnight Financing Rate replaced LIBOR as the benchmark to calculate interest on the line of credit.
 This is an open end revolving line of credit.
-The Authority had no outstanding balance at June 30, 2022.
+The Authority had no outstanding balance at June 30, 2023.